ifraud/ifraud.github.io/_posts/2016-08-11-calculus-basics.md

 When we *graph* something, we are always showing a *relation* between the variables plotted on the different axes.
-In effect, we can say that `y = f(x)`, where `f` is some functions.
+In effect, we can say that `y = f(x)`, where `f` is some function.
 Some of the examples could be:

 > $$ f(x) = 3x + 15x^2 $$